allpix-squared/allpix-squared/doc/usermanual/05_models/04_trapping.md

 extracted at the reference temperature of $`T_0 = -10\ \text{°C}`$.

-The parameters used in Allpix Squared are:
+The parameters used in Allpix Squared are

 ```math
 \begin{align*}